Yu Darvish Feels Discrimination Against Asians In America Has Increased Since The Coronavirus Outbreak

-Chicago Cubs pitcher Yu Darvish knows things are a bit different in the world thanks to the coronavirus outbreak.
-The differences that have taken place, especially in the United States, are ones he’s not particularly fond of.
+Chicago Cubs pitcher Yu Darvish knows things are a bit different in the world due to the coronavirus outbreak.
+The changes that have taken place, especially in the United States, are ones he’s not particularly fond of.
 The hurler talked about his fears and his unhappiness with what’s going on in the country on his official YouTube channel earlier this week.

 While the video was in Japanese, the Kyodo News translated most of what he said, and it reports he sees a rise in discrimination against Asians in the country since the outbreak.